apache/hudi/website/blog/2021-08-20-immutable-data-lakes.md

 Apache Hudi helps you build and manage data lakes with different table types, config knobs to cater to everyone's need.
 We strive to listen to community and build features based on the need.
 From our interactions with the community, we got to know there are quite a few use-cases where Hudi is being used for immutable or append only data.
+While a lot of our content/talks refer heavily to mutability in the context of incremental data processing, Hudi also excels with such immutable use-cases.
 This blog will go over details on how to leverage Apache Hudi in building your data lake for such immutable or append only data.
 <!--truncate-->

 # Immutable data
 Often times, users route log entries to data lakes, where data is immutable.
-(Add some concrete examples here).
+E.g sensor values streamed out of devices.
 Data once ingested won't be updated and can only be deleted.
 Also, most likely, deletes are issued at partition level (delete partitions older than 1 week) granularity.

 # Immutable data lakes using Apache Hudi
-Hudi has an efficient way to ingest data into Hudi for such immutable use-cases.
-"Bulk_Insert" operation in Hudi is commonly used for initial bootstrapping of data into hudi, but also exactly fits the bill for such immutable or append only data.
-And it is known to be performant when compared to regular "insert"s or "upsert"s.
+Hudi has an efficient way to ingest data into Hudi for such immutable use-cases. "bulk_insert" operation in Hudi is commonly used for initial loading of data into hudi, but also exactly fits the bill for such immutable or append only data.
+And it is also to be performant when compared to regular "insert"s or "upsert"s, since avoids a bunch of write optimizations done primarily for incremental updates.

 ## Bulk_insert vs regular Inserts/Upserts
 With regular inserts and upserts, Hudi executes few steps before data can be written to data files.
 For example,